 We all love the idea of complete spontaneity but, as everyone knows, half of it is made up for Instagram or only available to people who are travelling for a decent amount of time.
 The reality is that if you have your flight back home in less than a week's time and plan on making it to the desert, then there really isn't time to drop all your plans and go where the wind takes you.

-Before setting out, we did quite a lot of research to come up with what we felt was not only a perfect route, but also a manageable one (and lucky for you we'll be posting it here in a soon-to-be-published article!).
+Before setting out, we did quite a lot of research to come up with what we felt was not only a perfect route, but also a manageable one.
 We had a rough idea of which area we'd be sleeping in each night and a clear idea of the sights or places we wanted to see along the way - if you don't do this, trust us when we say you'll inevitably end up chasing shadows and miles and missing out on some great things later on in your route.

 #6 know your filling station etiquette